Dog recall training is the process of teaching your dog the ability to come to you when called.

 Otherwise, you're still associating something negative with the cue word, and that will hurt the progress you’ve made in training.

 Unfortunately, many people feel like punishment and aversion can be good training tools.
-But punishing your pup doesn't teach them the desired behavior.
-Use positive reinforcement for behaviors you want, not punishment for behaviors you don't.

 Once you've gotten training with positive reinforcement down, you'll have a great time building up a positive, happy, and obedient puppy for their whole life.